 Kaimmer, S. M., Geernaert, T. O., and Forsberg, J. E. 2012.
 Development of deployment and retrieval protocols for Passive Integrated Transponder (PIT) tags: Application to Pacific halibut (Hippoglossus stenolepis).
 Int.
 Pac.
 Halibut Comm.
 Tech.
 Rep. 56.

 Loher, T. 2008.
 Homing and summer feeding site fidelity of Pacific halibut (Hippoglossus stenolepis) in the Gulf of Alaska, established using satellite-transmitting archival tags.
 Fish.
 Res.
 92:63-69.

 Loher, T. and Blood, C. 2008.
-Using Pop-up Archival Transmitting (PAT) tags to assess early spring dispersion of halibut tagged in Areas 2A and 2B.
+Early-spring dispersion of halibut from Areas 2A and 2B, evaluated via Pop-up Archival Transmitting (PAT) tags.
 Int.
 Pac.
 Halibut Comm.
 Report of Assessment and Research Activities 2007:451-461.